ParthaPRay/Papers/README.md

 ## High Quality Journal

 * Ray.
+P. P., “Can We Depend on LLMs to Persuade Myopia Related Issues?”, Ophthalmic and Physiological Optics, Wiley, 2024, ISSN: 1475-1313.
+(Science Citation Index) (IF: 2.9)

+* Ray.
 P. P., “An Overview on WebAssembly for IoT: Background, Tools, State-of-the-art, Challenges and Future Direction”, Future Internet, MDPI, 2023, ISSN: 1999-5903.
 (Scopus) (IF: 3.4)

 * Ray.
 P. P., “Can LLMs Improve Existing Scenario of Healthcare?”, Journal of Hepatology, EASL, 2023, ISSN: 1600-0641.
 (Science Citation Index) (IF: 25.7)